 first, second and third place winners, and no trophies.
 Instead, every student received a medal for their hard work.
 According to program coordinator Awele Makeba, this helped resolve the issue of who takes home the trophy for a group performance.
 In some past instances, schools would house the group trophies and parents could purchase an individual one for their children.
 This time, said Makeba, “Everyone goes home a winner!”

-Click the play button at right to hear audio from the performances.
+Click the play button below to hear audio from the performances.

 Oakland North welcomes comments from our readers, but we ask users to keep all discussion civil and on-topic.
 Comments post automatically without review from our staff, but we reserve the right to delete material that is libelous, a personal attack, or spam.
 We request that commenters consistently use the same login name.
 Comments from the same user posted under multiple aliases may be deleted.
 Oakland North assumes no liability for comments posted to the site and no endorsement is implied; commenters are solely responsible for their own content.